cloudflare/cloudflare-docs/content/pages/platform/known-issues.md

 - By default, Cloudflare uses Node `12.18.0` in the Pages build environment.
 If you need to use a newer Node version, refer to the [Build configuration page](/pages/platform/build-configuration/) for configuration options.

 - For users migrating from Netlify, Cloudflare does not support Netlify's Forms feature.
-An [equivalent](/pages/platform/functions/) to Netlify's Serverless Functions is currently in beta.
+An [equivalent](/pages/platform/functions/) to Netlify's Serverless Functions is available.

 ## Custom Domains